semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 ### Info icon

 `Info` icon displays a tooltip when hovered over (see examples in the [Informer](/patterns/informer/)).
-We recommend making the hover zone for the icon larger than the icon's size.
+We recommend making the active zone for the icon larger than the icon's size.
 The margin between the icon and the text should always be 4px.

 ![](static/info-icon.png)